iszczesniak/cpp/auto/index.md

 * a parameter of a lambda expression,

-* a the function return type.
+* what a function returns.

 The `auto` type specifier allows us to write generic code, because we do not have to put a specific type, but we ask the compiler to deduce